Early mornings and Jane Eyre

 Subscribe to get the latest posts sent to your email.

-One thought on “Early mornings and Jane Eyre”
+4 thoughts on “Early mornings and Jane Eyre”

 1. Your morning routine sounds luxurious — a lovely way to connect with your imagination (and your writing) before launching off into the day.
 The furnace situation, though?
 I’m so sorry to hear about this.
 The last thing you need while reading Jane Eyre is to feel like you’re actually living at Lowood School.
 Hope the heat is restored (and remains!).